BrianCalves/InterServo168/README.md

 # InterServo168

-This is ATmega168 microcontroller firmware for interactive control of a hobby servomotor by an Arduino Diecimila.
+This is microcontroller firmware for interactive movement of a hobby servomotor by an Arduino Diecimila (ATmega168).

-The firmware maintains an interactive control session via the Arduino Diecimila's USB port and positions a servo, accordingly.
+The firmware maintains an interactive session with a host computer, via the Diecimila's USB port, and positions a servo according to commands received during that session.

 ## Synopsis